contentful/field-editors/packages/date/README.md

 # @contentful/field-editor-date

-This package contains a React `DateEditor` component.
+This package contains a React `DateEditor` component and an extension that is used as a default for the `Date` field type in the Contentful web application.

 ## Commands